A Note on Knowledge Distillation Loss Function for Object Classification: Introduction

 \section{Introduction}

-Knowledge distillation (KD) was proposed as a model compression technique to distill the knowledge in a cumbersome teacher model into a lightweight student model, hoping that it will enhance the student generalization ability \cite{hinton2015distilling}.
-Since the advent of knowledge distillation, variant approaches have been developed to improve its effectiveness and widen its applications \cite{gou2021survey,chen2020online,chen2021cross}.
-However, the theoretical understanding of the connection between knowledge distillation and logits matching (LM) \cite{bucilua2006model,ba2014deep} has not been substantially advanced until now.
-In the vanilla KD \cite{hinton2015distilling}, the class predictions between teacher and student models are aligned, with a newly introduced hyper-parameter\textemdash \textit{temperature} in the softmax activation to control the softness of predicted distributions.
-In this way, Hinton and his collaborators \cite{hinton2015distilling} argue that the pioneering model compression technique termed logits matching \cite{bucilua2006model} is actually a special case of their proposed knowledge distillation loss, provided that the temperature is much higher than the logits in order of magnitude and the logits are zero-mean normalized explicitly.

-In this paper, we make an attempt to deepen our understanding of the connection between knowledge distillation and logits matching by weakening the necessary condition for building their equivalence (Figure~\ref{fig:graph}).
-We first demonstrate that with a single \textit{infinity temperature} condition, we could already build the connection between KD and LM, although attached with an extra regularization.
-We further point out that \textit{equal-mean initialization} for logits is enough to establish the exact equivalence between KD and LM, which is pretty easy to be satisfied with the popular parameter initialization strategies \cite{glorot2010understanding,he2015delving}.
-Our proof is concluded by leveraging an implicit characteristic of neural networks with the cross-entropy loss, i.e., the gradient on logits always subjects to the zero-mean constraint in the back-propagation training.
+Knowledge distillation (KD) was proposed as a model compression technique to distill the knowledge in a powerful yet cumbersome teacher model into a lightweight student model, hoping that it will enhance the student generalization ability \cite{hinton2015distilling}.
+Since the advent of knowledge distillation, variant approaches have been developed to improve its effectiveness and widen its applications, including feature distillation~\cite{chen2021cross,chen2022knowledge}, collaborative distillation~\cite{chen2020online}, and diffusion-based distillation~\cite{chen2023geometric,zhou2024fast,chen2024trajectory}.
+In the vanilla KD \cite{hinton2015distilling}, class predictions between teacher and student models are aligned with a newly introduced hyper-parameter\textemdash \textit{temperature} in the softmax activation to control the softness of predicted distributions.
+In this way, Hinton and his collaborators \cite{hinton2015distilling} argued that the pioneering model compression technique termed logits matching \cite{bucilua2006model} is actually a special case of their proposed approach, provided that the temperature is much higher than the logits in order of magnitude and the logits are zero-mean normalized explicitly.
+In this note, we provide detailed derivations to review and deepen our understanding of this connection.
+We first prove that with a single \textit{infinity temperature} condition, we could already build the connection between these two loss functions, although attached with an extra regularization.
+We further point out that \textit{equal-mean normalization} for logits is enough to establish the exact equivalence.
+Finally, we discuss knowledge distillation from the output regularization perspective.